ade/Cubematic/README.md

 - Overworld generation
   - Classic starter island
   - Void world
-  - Microbiomes (small biomes around the player in a grid)
+  - (inactive) Microbiomes (small biomes around the player in a grid)
+  - Structure boxes generation from vanilla generator (technical only - no blocks!)
 - Nether generation
   - Void nether
-  - Microbiomes
+  - (inactive) Microbiomes
+  - Structure boxes generation from vanilla generator (technical only - no blocks!)
 - New game rules
   - Grass block obtainable: Turn dirt into grass by right-clicking it with short grass
   - Charcoal without furnace